A disability may create obstacles to physical fitness, but it doesn’t mean exercise is off the table.

-“People with physical or cognitive disabilities can improve their strength, stamina, weight management, over all functioning, and quality of life with regular, specifically tailored exercises,” said Samantha Heller, an exercise physiologist and adjunct professor with New York University’s Center for Musculoskeletal Care & Sports Performance Center in New York City, in an emailed interview.
+“People with physical or cognitive disabilities can improve their strength, stamina, weight management, over all functioning, and quality of life with regular, specifically tailored exercises,” said Samantha Heller, an exercise physiologist and adjunct professor with New York University’s Center for Musculoskeletal Care & Sports Performance Center in New York City, in an email interview.

-Indeed, a Centers for Disease Control report1 shows that adults with disabilities are three times more likely to have heart disease, stroke, diabetes, or cancer than adults without disabilities.
+Indeed, a Centers for Disease Control report shows that adults with disabilities are three times more likely to have heart disease, stroke, diabetes, or cancer than adults without disabilities.
 Yet, nearly half of all adults with disabilities get no aerobic physical activity, the health protection agency found, which is critical to avoiding chronic disease.
+1

 To lead a long and healthy life, the CDC recommends adults with disabilities try to get at least two hours and 30 minutes of moderate physical activity in each week (brisk walking, wheeling oneself in a wheelchair) or at least one hour and 15 minutes of vigorous-intensity aerobic physical activity, such as jogging, or wheelchair basketball.

 Muscle-strengthening activities, it adds, should include moderate and high-intensity, and involve all major muscle groups on two or more days per week, such as working with a resistance-band, or adapted yoga.